cs4560-utah-sp24/test/tests/chapter4-exercise-paragraphs-tests.md

 Tests for WBE Chapter 4 Exercise `Paragraphs`
 =============================================

+It’s not clear what it would mean for one paragraph to contain another.
+Change the parser so that a document like `<p>hello<p>world</p>` results in two sibling paragraphs instead of one paragraph inside another; real browsers do this too.

+Make sure to handle cases like `<p><b><p>`.
+In this case, all tags inside the first paragraph should be closed and then re-opened in the second paragraph.

 Description
 ------------

-It’s not clear what it would mean for one paragraph to contain another.
-Change the parser so that a document like `<p>hello<p>world</p>` results in two sibling paragraphs instead of one paragraph inside another; real browsers do this too.

 Testing boilerplate: